edgi-govdata-archiving/DataRescueTEMPLATE/README.md

 * **Review the [Code of Conduct](https://docs.google.com/document/d/1bmMTOCgzZslkQwy03NoqX4pEFFDFyMoEQDro7h35E7c/edit)**
 * **Join the Slack: http://archivers-slack.herokuapp.com,** and the **#nyc channel**
 * **Familiarize yourself with the four tracks, and think about which you would join:**
-  * 1) Web archiving, 2) Data archiving, 3) Storytelling, 4) Onward
+  * 1) Web archiving, 2) Data archiving, 3) Storytelling, 4) Next Steps
-* **On the day of the event, sign in at the groundfloor registration table, and go to where your track is gathering** (*FYI* Onward might not convene until the afternoon)
+* **On the day of the event, sign in at the groundfloor registration table, and go to where your track is gathering** (*FYI* Next Steps might not convene until the afternoon)

 ## Choose a track